 Throughout the year, the workLIFE@ACU series brings you the stories of our staff members, their journey at ACU and the challenges and triumphs of working life.

-Bachelor of Education student and staff member Claire Todeschini says ACU’s supportive environment has broadened her opportunities, and encourages women to reach for their potential in their studies and career.
-Read how Claire’s work with ACU’s Institute for Advancing Community Engagement is changing lives, and has broadened her perspective on teaching work.
+Claire Todeschini says ACU’s supportive environment creates opportunities and encourages women to reach for their potential in their studies and career.
+Read how Claire’s work is changing lives through the ACU’s Institute for Advancing Community Engagement in Melbourne.

-Amy Ryan explains why she feels ACU’s environment supports both her career development and her work/life balance.
-As the Manager of Exchange and Study Abroad, Amy has been undertaking the Emerging Leaders and Managers Program (eLAMP) and says it has sharpened her skills and given her practical techniques for improving engagement with her staff.
+Amy Ryan talks about how ACU has supported both her career development and her work/life balance, as she prepares for the arrival of her second child.
+As the Manager of Exchange and Study Abroad, Amy has been undertaking the Emerging Leaders and Managers Program (eLAMP), to sharpen her skills with practical techniques for engaging her staff.

-Associate Professor Patrick McArdle feels lucky to have worked on several ACU campuses during his career, experiencing the collegiality and ‘local flavour’ of each.
-Here he talks about how the diversity of our staff and of our relationships with the Church has shaped ACU’s identity over the last 25 years.
-From tentative early years, to becoming one of the largest Catholic universities in the English-speaking world, our contribution to the Catholic Intellectual Tradition lives on in a continuing conversation, he says.
+Associate Professor Patrick McArdle has worked on several ACU campuses during his career, experiencing the collegiality and ‘local flavour’ of each.
+Patrick talks about how the diversity of our staff and of our relationships with the Church has shaped ACU’s identity over the last 25 years.

-Student Counsellor Shannon Thompson from Ballarat campus talks about the transitional challenges for students and how an innovative Peer Leadership Program helps them to engage with university life, through a mission-based focus on outreach and inclusion.
+Student Counsellor Shannon Thompson from Ballarat campus talks about the transitional challenges for first-year students.
+She talks about how an innovative Peer Leadership Program helps students to engage with university life, through a mission-based focus on outreach and inclusion.

 Midwifery Lecturer Machellee Kosiak from Brisbane campus talks about her work with the Away From Base program and how empowering Indigenous midwives can help to tackle the large gap in Indigenous maternal health outcomes.